shrekshao/3d-graphics-beginner-projects/index.md

     - [UCSB GAMES 101](https://sites.cs.ucsb.edu/~lingqi/teaching/games101.html) is one of them which is recent and available for public.
   - A set of step-by-step tutorials to build ready-to-use 3D apps ([Three.js](https://threejs.org/), [Babylon.js](https://www.babylonjs.com/), [Unity](https://unity.com/), etc.)
     - This lesson and project introduces the general 3D graphics knowledge behind these renderers/engines.
 You will feel more comfortable playing with those after knowing how they work underhood.

+This set of tutorials and projects is initially made by [shrekshao](https://github.com/shrekshao) and open-sourced under the BSD-3-Clause license.
+Contributions are welcomed!